-Static fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the widespread use of pots (bated traps set on the seabed targeting crustaceans).
-These static fishing gear types are unlikely to affect shellfish water quality in this shellfish area.
+Fishing gear activity in the area includes widespread line fishing (lines set on the seabed with bated hooks at intervals) and the use of pots (bated traps set on the seabed targeting crustaceans).
+Therefore, fishing activity is unlikely to affect shellfish water quality in this shellfish area.